What is a NYC Historic District?

 - Gave 7 walking tours highlighting the history and cultural diversity of Sunset Park and discussing the need for both affordable housing and preservation.

 - Met with community organizations and institutions to discuss and listen to their views on preservation.

 March 2014 - submitted our Request For Evaluation (RFE) to the Landmarks Preservation Commission, which you can see on our Downloads page.

 March 2015 - took the Landmarks Preservation Commission on a trolley tour of the study area.

 - Over 400 homeowners

-- 3,000 Sunset Park residents signed the Sunset Park Landmarks Committee petition and postcards in support of a historic district.
-They are owners and renters alike.
+- 3,000 Sunset Park residents, owners and renters, signed the Sunset Park Landmarks Committee petition and postcards in support of a historic district.

 - Councilman Carlos Menchaca